Ohio: Statehood and early years

-In 1835, Ohio fought with the Michigan Territory in the Toledo War, a mostly bloodless boundary war over the Toledo Strip.
+After the war, most remaining Native American groups in Ohio were forcibly removed westward under federal removal policies, particularly following the Indian Removal Act of 1830.
+In 1835, Ohio and the Michigan Territory fought the mostly bloodless Toledo War over control of the Toledo Strip, which included the mouth of the Maumee River and surrounding farmland.
 Only one person was injured in the conflict.
-Congress intervened, making Michigan's admittance as a state conditional on ending the conflict.
-In exchange for giving up its claim to the Toledo Strip, Michigan was given the western two-thirds of the Upper Peninsula, in addition to the eastern third, which was already considered part of the territory.
+Congress later made Michigan's statehood conditional on ending the dispute; in exchange for relinquishing its claim to the Toledo Strip, Michigan received the western two-thirds of the Upper Peninsula.